ISO 13485 Certifications: What They Are and How to Achieve Them

 • Management review meetings

-These activities verify system effectiveness and readiness.
+These activities confirm implementation effectiveness and leadership oversight.

 4. Certification Body Audit